Aelita0319/cs302/Project 2 Final Report.md

 This part reads `/proc/stat`, `/proc/[pid]/stat`, `/proc/[pid]/cmdline` and `/proc/[pid]/status`.
 All the processes information is in them and the program accesses the status files of all pids by traversing.
 It reads the user name, state of the process, the command name, VmSize and VmRSS.

+##### Memory Leak

+In C++ we can use operator overloading to overload new and delete.
+But in C, we can maintain a Linked List of addresses that being allocated with the file and line number from where there allocated.
+We update the link list with entries in malloc.
+Similarily, we can write an implementation for free, wherein we check the address entries being asked to be freed against  linked list.
+At the end we print the linked list to an logfile.
+If there are no leaks the linked list should have no entries.

 ## Future Direction

 ##### More user-friendly information options